 NagitoKomaeda, The Reader

-I'm a bored student who likes writing and likes games, so here I am.
+I'm a student who enjoys writing and enjoys text-based games, and this site is the perfect mix, so here I am.

 I've been a huge fan of this site for years, but for a while I didn't have the motivation or patience to continuously work on creating a project of my own for this site.
 Of course, with the whole quarantine shenanigans, I now have the time to consistently work on these things.